matt-oakes/homelab/README.md

 ## Configuring the services

 Make a copy of `.env.example` called `.env` and fill in the secrets with the correct values.
+Generate an SSH key at `asus_dns/ssh/identity` and ensure that it is an allowed key for the Asus router.

 ## Running the services